saras-daton/TiktokAds/README.md

-# TiktokAds Advertising Data Unification
+# Tiktok Advertising Data Unification

 This dbt package is for Data Unification of Amazon Advertising ingested data by [Daton](https://sarasanalytics.com/daton/).
 [Daton](https://sarasanalytics.com/daton/) is the Unified Data Platform for Global Commerce with 100+ pre-built connectors and data sets designed for accelerating the eCommerce data and analytics journey by [Saras Analytics](https://sarasanalytics.com).